Currents (album): Release

 The album's promotional cycle began when lead single "Let It Happen" was released as a free download on 10 March 2015.
 One day later, Parker was in New York for a mastering session with engineer Greg Calbi.
 The album was originally set to be released in May 2015, capitalizing on the group's appearance at Coachella.
 But as the album neared mastering, Parker was not yet done with lyrics for two songs.
 His perfectionism led to the album's release date being pushed back to July.
 In the interim, three more singles were released: "'Cause I'm a Man" and "Disciples" in April during a Reddit AMA, and "Eventually" in May.
-Due to the album's delay, Chris DeVille at Stereogum noted that "about a third of the record [had] gone public already" by the time it was released.
+Due to the album's delay, Chris DeVille of Stereogum noted that "about a third of the record [had] gone public already" by the time it was released.

 In October 2017, a "collector's edition" of Currents was announced.
 The release includes three B-sides and two remixes, and was released on 17 November.

+Packaging

 The cover art for Currents and its accompanying singles was created by Kentucky-based artist and musician Robert Beatty.
-Kevin Parker has said Currents' designs are based on a diagram of vortex shedding he remembered while trying to visualise the album's themes.
+Parker has said Currents' designs are based on a diagram of vortex shedding he remembered while trying to visualise the album's themes.
 Beatty described how Parker's ideas for the album artwork "were all based on turbulent flow, the way liquid or air flows around objects."
+Beatty referenced the works of Franco Grignani, Zdeněk Ziegler, and Karel Vaca when creating the cover art.